Dubai Tour: History

 The race was classified as a 2.1. in 2014, meaning that more ProTeams can participate in the event.
 The race is organized by the Dubai Sports Council in partnership with RCS Sport, and was held for the first time between 5 and 8 February 2014.
 The race is a men's competition consisting of four stages.
 The race contains mainly flat stages, with some hillier parts.
 In 2015, the second edition of the race has been upgraded to 2.HC, meaning that more UCI World Tour teams can compete in the event.

 During the race, the leader of the general classification wears a blue jersey, the leader of points classification is denoted by a red jersey and best young rider by white.
 The race does not award a mountains jersey.

-In 2019, the Dubai Tour was merged with the nearby Abu Dhabi Tour to become the UAE Tour.
+In September 2018, it was announced that the Dubai Tour would merge with the Abu Dhabi Tour to become the UAE Tour from 2019.